7 Best Fender Stratocasters (2023) Strats For Every Budget!

 Poplar

 The Stratocaster is a real icon in the music industry.
-It has an instantly recognizable silhouette, and tones that stand out in any mix – in fact, it’s no wonder that it’s one of the most copied guitars on the market.
+It has an instantly recognizable silhouette and tones that stand out in any mix.
+It’s no wonder that it’s one of the most copied guitars on the market.

-To recap our reviews, if you’re looking for a phenomenal all rounder, consider our top pick, the Fender Player Series Stratocaster.
-If it’s pure value you’re looking for, our best budget option, the Squier Affinity Series HSS Stratocaster is hard to beat.
-Finally, if you’re simply looking for the best Stratocaster and budget isn’t a concern, we’re sure you’ll love our editor’s choice, the Fender Jeff Beck Signature Stratocaster.
+To recap our reviews, if you’re looking for a phenomenal all-rounder, consider our Top Pick, the Fender Player Series Stratocaster.
+If it’s pure value you’re looking for, it’s hard to beat our Best Budget option, the Squier Affinity Series HSS Stratocaster.
+Finally, if you’re simply looking for the best Stratocaster and budget isn’t a concern, we’re sure you’ll love our Editor’s Choice, the Fender Jeff Beck Signature Stratocaster.

 Whichever you choose, we’re sure you’ll absolutely love your new Stratocaster!